celer/esphome_esp32-s3-2.8-display/README.md

  * Pair it to your WIFI network (you might have to re-provision it multiple times to get it to work)
  * Visit your ESPHome Builder page and your board should show up as available to be added, add it.
  * Copy and paste the skeleton config into your newly provisioned device, click save and install
+ * Go to the Settings -> Devices -> ESPHome and find the device, click on it
+ * From here you can click on the speaker to send text to speech to it.

 ## What the board looks like: